solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/03-Validation.md

     ![Screenshot of the semantic ranker model deployment in Azure ML Studio, with the model's provisioning state of Succeded highlighted.](../../img/aml-studio-endpoints-model-deployment-succeeded.png)

-!!! task "Leave the Azure Portal open.
+!!! tip "Leave the Azure Portal open.
 You will revisit it later."